Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 - Source: Nightsisters
 - Enc is always negative, which is a bonus.

-Nightsister Layer
-- Bonus: Integrity/Electrical/Encumberance
-- Hinderance: Mind Enc.
-- Source: Nightsisters
-- Enc can be negative, which is a bonus.

 Krayt Dragon Scale
 - Bonus: Integrity/Acid/Stun/Effectiveness
 - Hinderance: Health/Action/Mind Enc.